-On June 29, 2007, the REIT announced that it had agreed to acquire the Cornwall Square Shopping Centre ("Cornwall Square") for an aggregate purchase price before closing costs of \$41.7 million.
-The acquisition is expected to close on August 9, 2007.
+On August 9, 2007, the REIT acquired the Cornwall Square Shopping Centre ("Cornwall Square") for an aggregate purchase price before closing costs of \$41,700,000.

 The property comprises 250,503 square feet of commercial retail space and 1,470 square feet of rentable storage space and administration offices.
-The estimated going-in yield for the acquisiton on an unlevered basis is approximately 8.07% before closing costs.
+The estimated going-in yield for the acquisiton on an unlevered basis was expected to be approximately 8.07% before closing costs.